*Update: All mass events have now been cancelled

 Why not travel to Northern Ireland for more St Patrick’s Day Parades & Festivals

-Scheduled for a day but usually celebrated all weekend the Belfast St Patrick’s Day Parade & Concert takes place throughout the city on March 17th.
+Scheduled for a day but usually celebrated all weekend, the Belfast St Patrick’s Day Parade & Concert takes place throughout the city on March 17th.

 What to expect: a carnival parade full of floats, performers and music that begins at Belfast City Hall and works its way through to the city.
+The theme for 2020 is “Protecting the Environment and Climate Change”.
 The celebrations don’t stop when it ends at Writers Square because the next step is the St Patrick’s Day Concert.
-This free daytime event takes place at Custom House Square.
+This free daytime event takes place at Custom House Square, with special guests this year German dance ensemble Cascada.
 Here you can expect lots of moving and shaking.
 And not just from the artists on stage.

-The Home of St Patrick Festival, Armagh, Northern Ireland, 8 – 18 March 2019
+Home of St Patrick Festival, Armagh, Northern Ireland, 6 – 17 March 2020

-Did you know that St Patrick founded his first large stone church in Armagh in 445AD.
+Did you know that St Patrick founded his first large stone church in Armagh in 445AD?
 His goal was to establish the city as the country’s spiritual capital.
 And so for those celebrating his life it only makes sense that Armagh celebrates St Patrick’s Day through the aptly named ‘Home Of Saint Patrick Festival’.

-What to expect: a procession, parade, music, performances, the Arts, film screenings, walks and talks.
-The festival included family friendly events and is spread across eleven days at a number of venues in Armagh town and county.
+What to expect: a procession, parade, music, performances, film screenings, walks and talks.
+The festival includes family friendly events and is spread across eleven days at a number of venues in Armagh town and county.

 See how to turn 28 days of leave into 60 days of travel.